 Malaysia is a hybrid of the developed and developing worlds.
 It has become one of the wealthiest countries in Southeast Asia due to its investments in high-tech companies and moderate oil resources.
 The diverse cultures influence Malaysian culture, as evidenced by its arts, music, and cuisines.
 It has been acknowledged as one of the world’s best gastronomic travel destinations.

 Digital Business Lab decided to team up with Dr. Crystal Abidin to expand our knowledge about Malaysia’s culture to run more robust campaigns for our clients.
 Dr. Abidin, Ph.D. in Anthropology/Sociology/Media studies, is a researcher and educator who focuses on Asia Pacific Internet cultures.
-Specializing in influencer cultures, online visibility, and social media pop culture, her academic research is available at https://wishcrys.com/academic-publications/.
-With Dr. Crystal Abidin’s study and further research, some vital cultural facts are important to note and understand Malaysian culture.
+Her academic research specializes in influencer cultures, online visibility, and social media pop culture, is available at https://wishcrys.com/academic-publications/.
+With Dr. Crystal Abidin’s study and further analysis, some vital cultural facts are essential to note and understand Malaysian culture.

 Cultural Malaysia social media insights: Key facts

 Malaysia is a multi-ethnic country.
 The native Malays and considerable concentrations of Chinese and Indians are the predominant ethnic groupings.
 When traveling through the country, it is evident that the ethnic groups have maintained their beliefs, customs, and way of life.
 Public holidays are the most important celebrations for each tribe.